LJWatson/website-tink-eleventy/src/posts/2022-11-26-addressing-concerns-about-css-speech.md

 It's worth noting that the use case for CSS Speech is not just about screen readers.
 It also encompasses reader/read aloud capability (available in Firefox, Edge, and Safari, plus Chrome with an extension).
 So concerns about speaking rate and volume apply to anyone who listens to content for whatever reason.

-Let's take a look at the protections and safe-guards that already exist, that could be improved upon, and that will be needed if CSS Speech is to be supported in browsers.
+Let's take a look at the protections and safe-guards that already exist, that could be improved upon, and that will be needed if CSS Speech is to be supported in browsers and adopted across the web.

 ## User control